catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 There are some pointers and guidelines about Tabs for example a [Feature Wiki entry from 2010](https://docu.ilias.de/ilias.php?baseClass=ilwikihandlergui&cmdNode=16g:rq&cmdClass=ilobjwikigui&cmd=viewPage&ref_id=1357&page=Tabs_Guideline) and a Project to [Streamline Sub-Tabs](https://docu.ilias.de/ilias.php?baseClass=ilwikihandlergui&cmdNode=16g:rq&cmdClass=ilobjwikigui&cmd=viewPage&ref_id=1357&page=Streamline_%28Sub-%29Tabs).

-While these pages record some decisions (e.g. for the order of tabs), there are no explanations on why and on what basis these have been made.
+While these pages record some decisions (e.g. for the order of tabs), there are no further explanations on what basis these have been made and what goals they achieve.

 ### Building on the Knowledge of Pros

-With this document we pick up the strings, and discuss improvements to the Tabs and Sub-Tabs on an analytical level.
+With this document we pick up the strings of these decade old decisions, and discuss improvements to the Tabs and Sub-Tabs on an analytical level.
 We believe that gathering UX/UI best practices, studies and user testing experiences is the key to finding the best possible Tab Navigation.

 One important source are the publications of the [Nielsen Norman Group](https://www.nngroup.com).